tim-one/tim-one.github.io/psf/ban.md

-In the end, their message appeared to me, rightly or wrongly, to have been made in bad faith. ***A key to this*** is that it was mostly very vague, and the one specific claim it made didn't pass a "reasonable person" test to me[^1].
+In the end, their message appeared to me, rightly or wrongly, to have been made in bad faith. ***A key to this*** is that it was mostly very vague, and the one specific[^1] claim it made didn't pass a "reasonable person" test to me[^2].

-[^1]: While they didn't reply, they apparently agreed, since the specific claim[^2] they made never appeared in public - they changed the claim before public posting, but to one which also didn't pass a reasonable person test to me - at which point my suspicion of bad faith increased.
+[^1]: _Which_ post was still somewhat vague - no link was given, so it was left to guesswork.
+I think it was "clear enough", and everyone else later appeared to have the same guess, which is spelled out in the [2024-10-12 entry](ban_qa) of the Q&A page

-[^2]: Which was still somewhat vague - no link to the message was given, so it was left to guesswork.
-I think it was "clear enough", and everyone else appeared to have the same guess, which is spelled out in the [2024-10-12 entry](ban_qa) of the Q&A page
+[^2]: While they didn't reply, they apparently agreed, since the specific claim they made never appeared in public - they changed the claim (same post, but changed the claim about what was offensive about it) before public posting, but to one which also didn't pass a reasonable person test to me - at which point my suspicion of bad faith increased.

 Without specificity, the best I could make of it was "we're not objecting to what you're saying, we're objecting to who you are -